(Exhibition at Fort Lauderdale Main Public Library 2021)

 (6 30″w x 40”h panels)

-The Day of Silence exhibit seeks to heighten awareness of the issue of school bullying of LGBT youth and to stimulate meaningful discussion among and between students, teachers, school staff and parents within any middle or high school.
-GLSEN’s Day of Silence, held each April since 1996, is a student led national event where folks take a vow of silence to highlight the silencing and erasure of LGBTQ people at school.
+The Day of Silence exhibit seeks to heighten awareness of the issue of school bullying of LGBTQIA+ youth and to stimulate meaningful discussion among and between students, teachers, school staff and parents within any middle or high school.
+GLSEN’s Day of Silence, held each April since 1996, is a student led national event where folks take a vow of silence to highlight the silencing and erasure of LGBTQIA+ people at school.
 The ultimate goal of the exhibit is to inform and energize a lively discussion related to the creation of schools that are safe and accepting for all young people.
-The purpose of the exhibit is to familiarize young people with the notion of “silence” and the ways it provides a powerful message of support for LGBT students who are targets of bullying and harassment.
+The purpose of the exhibit is to familiarize young people with the notion of “silence” and the ways it provides a powerful message of support for LGBTQIA+ students who are targets of bullying and harassment.
 The exhibit also includes a list of extended resources.

 Breaking the Sound Barrier: The Women’s Music Movement 1970s-1990s